ethanyen30/shared-nlp-hw/adversarial/README.md

 FAQ
 ===========

-*Q:* Can I submit multiple questions?
+*Q:* Can I submit more questions?

-*A:* No, submit your best question.
+*A:* No, submit your best questions.

 *Q:* What humans should be able to answer the question?
 Is it okay if it's hard?